laurentphilippe/greenpower/README.md

 ## Files

+- green_energy_simulator.tgz: python and R files of the simulator
+- simulatorWithIntValues.tgz: smae simulator but simplified with int values
+-
-green_energy_simulator.tgz: python and R files of the simulator coming soon: green_energy_results.tgz: R data_frame with the mean makespan and flowtime for the heatmaps
+coming soon: green_energy_results.tgz: R data_frame with the mean makespan and flowtime for the heatmaps

 ## TaskGeneration